o9812/Wikileaks-Stock-Market/data_description.md

     - num_lable: numerical label, the exchange rate
     - dummy_lable: the dummy label, 1 if it is an abnormal return 0 if not.
     - Content: the raw content of each cable.

+- `crsp_data/CRSP_data/data_country_ng`
+    > Only contain instance which has negative numerical label
+    - Single country.
+A data frame with 5 column.
+    - date: date of the wikileaks
+    - lg_rt_features: 15 days exchange rate before the date
+    - num_lable: numerical label, the exchange rate
+    - dummy_lable: the dummy label, 1 if it is an abnormal return 0 if not.
+    - Content: the raw content of each cable.

+- `crsp_data/CRSP_data/data_year_ng`
+    > Only contain instance which has negative numerical label
+    - Single year.
+A data frame with 5 column.
+    - date: date of the wikileaks
+    - lg_rt_features: 15 days exchange rate before the date
+    - num_lable: numerical label, the exchange rate
+    - dummy_lable: the dummy label, 1 if it is an abnormal return 0 if not.
+    - Content: the raw content of each cable.